 Demonstrate proficiency in underwater scientific research and marine data collection methods.
-03.0 certificate program is part of the Diving Business and Technology AAS degree program (0249030400).
-At the completion of this ram, the student will be able to: 01.0 Demonstrate scuba diving skills at a proficient level.
+03.0 te program is part of the Diving Business and Technology AAS degree program (0249030400).
+At the completion of this student will be able to: 01.0 Demo nstrate scuba diving skills at a proficient level.
 The student will be able to: 01.01 Demonstrate the proper selection, care and use of basic scuba equipment including mask, fins, snorkel, buoyancy compensator, cylinder, regulator, instrumentation, exposure protection and weighting system; as well as auxiliary equipment such as knife, light and compass.
 01.02 Demonstrate effective pressure equalization techniques during ascent and descent.
 01.03 Demonstrate effective methods for entry and exit from the water.
 01.04 Demonstrate effective underwater buoyancy control.
 01.05 Demonstrate effective surface procedures.
 01.06 Demonstrate effective underwater propulsion.
 01.07 Demonstrate effective underwater navigation.
 01.08 Demonstrate effective surface and underwater communication.
 01.09 Demonstrate understanding of decompression theory and planning with both dive tables and planning software.
 01.10 Demonstrate effective use of the diver buddy system.
 01.11 Demonstrate ability to effectively respond to out-of-air emergencies as both the donor and receiver.
 02.0 Demonstrate the skills required for effective research diving.
 The student will be able to: 02.01 Demonstrate scuba diving skills including buoyancy control and navigation at a level that permits safe and effective underwater survey and data collection.
 02.02 Explain basic research methodology, including experimental design.
+02.03 Describe marine archeological studies as they apply to preserving the fragile cultural artifacts and maritime heritage sites of the Florida Keys.